drm317/AkkaNetActorModel/README.md

 # Akka.NET Banking System - Actor Model Reference Implementation

-This project demonstrates a comprehensive banking system built using the Actor Model with Akka.NET, showcasing real-world application of actor-based programming patterns in financial services.
+This project demonstrates a comprehensive banking system built using the Actor Model with Akka.NET, demonstrating actor-based programming patterns in financial services.

 ## Banking System Overview

-The banking system implements a complete financial services platform with the following components:
+The banking system implements a financial services platform with the following components:

 ### Core Banking Actors